AlteracValleyHumber2019/CoreGame/README.md

 # Tools

 ## Game Editor
 Loading models into the game space.
 Being able to scale,rotate, move and determine whether they have/are Collided with something.
-Camera movement(wasd and mouse to look around.
+Camera movement(WASD and mouse movement to rotate.
 Click to place the object).
 When a model is selected (Knight ,Mage, Assassin ,Priest) a list of parameters will appear in the inspector that can be changed the object can then be moved around the game space as well.

 ![worldmap-alterac-old](https://user-images.githubusercontent.com/44447609/51505961-af5f7480-1db7-11e9-9774-990f7c47d40f.jpg)